zhboner/realm/readme.md

 Terminate udp association after `timeout`.

-The timeout value mut be properly configured in case of memory leak.
+The timeout value must be properly configured in case of memory leak.
 Do not use a large `timeout`!

 default: 30